loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

 // we define the needed amount of physical registers.

 In the table `Word` represents 8 bytes, and #sym.infinity is a memory section of unknown size, and it is used to represent a stack (see @MemoryAlignment for a more detailed explanation).
+In other words #sym.infinity can be seen as an unknown number.
 In general a `Word` depends on the architecture of the CPU, but on a 64-bit CPU a `Word` is often considered to be 8 bytes.